IBMDeveloperUK/Intro-to-Web-Component-Workshop/README.md

     3. The current compatability of web components with modern browsers, and...
         - How we can polyfill much of their functionality
     4. How the different technologies can interact with one another
-    5. How to build web component that:
+    5. How to build web component that:✅
-        A. Can emulate the classic <blink> tag
+        A. Can emulate the classic <blink> tag✅
-        B. Can hide spoilers for stories in text
+        B. Can hide spoilers for stories in text✅
-        C. Can easily interface with a webcam
+        C. Can easily interface with a webcam✅
     6. Which front-end frameworks can help you use Web Components today.

 ## Prerequisites